Viral-MediaLab/as-you-need-it/README.md

-### As You Need It
+### News Graph

 This is a visualization showing the top entities in the news right now.

-This is usign the metadat generated from Superglue.
+This is using the metadata generated from Superglue.

+Live demo runs on newsgraph.um-dokku.media.mit.edu